francesjgonzales/proj3/README.md

 In this page, the user will see their child's profile which includes, their names and date of birth and which class group they are assigned to.

-#### Student's main page
+#### Student Attendance page

 In this page, the teacher is the only one who can access this page.
-The user will see the name of the student, date of birth and status of their attendance which is labelled as either 'present' or 'absent'.
-This list is editable and can be deleted.
-The user can also add a student's profile here.

-#### Attendance page

-In this page, the teacher is the only one who can access this page.
 The user can log in the timings of when students comes in and out of the student care.
 The user can also add in the temparature of each students.
 If there's a change in the details, the user can click on edit button to update the information.

+#### Student Profile page

+In this page, the user can edit or delete a student's first and last names, date of birth, assigned class group and teacher.

 #### Search bar